Nexmo/station/_documentation/stitch/in-app-voice/guides/inbound-pstn.md

 ---
-title: Calling In-App users from a phone
+title: Phone to App Calls
+navigation_weight: 3
 ---

-# Calling In-App users from a phone

-The [Voice API](/voice/voice-api/overview) allows you to build high-quality programmable voice applications in the cloud.
-With the Voice API, you can manage outbound and inbound calls in JSON, record and store calls, create a conference call, send text-to-speech messages in 23 languages with varieties of voices and accents, and so on.
+# Phone to App Calls

-In this guide, we'll learn how to forward an incoming phone call from a Nexmo phone number to an in-app user user by implementing a Webhook and linking that to a Nexmo application.
+In this guide, we'll learn how to forward an incoming phone call from a Nexmo phone number to an in-app user by implementing a Webhook and linking that to a Nexmo application.

 ## Before you begin